josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ![SvelteKit's setup prompt for which type of project you want to create; boilerplate, or demo](/images/post_images/sveltekit-init.png)

-For this example, we'll select Skeleton project.
+For this example, we'll select "Skeleton project. "

 <SideNote>
 If this is your very first time using SvelteKit, feel free to choose the SvelteKit demo app option instead, and poke around a bit to get a sense of how things work.
 It's a good intro, but it comes with several files and styles that would be a lot to undo as a starter.
 </SideNote>

 The setup tool will also ask for your preferences on TypeScript, ESlint, and Prettier.
-For simplicity's sake, I won't be using TypeScript, but you're welcome to if you prefer.
+For simplicity's sake, I won't use TypeScript in this post, but you're welcome to if you prefer.

-Once you've made your choices, after a moment of installation, you should see “**Your project is ready!**” appear in your terminal, along with next steps and helpful links:
+Once you've made your choices, after a moment of installation, you should see `Your project is ready!` appear in your terminal, along with next steps and helpful links:

 !['Your project is ready!' message appears in the terminal, along with confirmation of the options we've chosen and helpful links to get started.](/images/post_images/sveltekit-installation-confirmation.png)